Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Small viscosity for radial problem

 We now carry out a small viscosity expansion for the equations of motion for the Eckart problem (i.e.~those given in Sec.~\ref{sssec:eckart}).
 We rescale all viscous coefficients via $(\zeta,\eta,\kappa)\to (\alpha\zeta,\alpha\eta,\alpha\kappa)$ for $\alpha \ll 1$, and expand each variable of motion in a series in $\alpha$, i.e.~we write

-At zeroth order, Eqs.~\eqref{eq:psi} and \eqref{eq:dseck} result in $\partial_t\Psi^{(0)}=0$ and $\partial_t\Delta s^{(0)}=0$, following from the fact that $\Delta\mathscr Q_r$ is at least ${\cal{O}}(\alpha)$ from Eq.~\eqref{eq:meckq}. for each variable $\Xi,\dot\Xi,\Psi$, and $\Delta s$.
+for each variable $\Xi,\dot\Xi,\Psi$, and $\Delta s$.
+At zeroth order, Eqs.~\eqref{eq:psi} and \eqref{eq:dseck} result in $\partial_t\Psi^{(0)}=0$ and $\partial_t\Delta s^{(0)}=0$, following from the fact that $\Delta\mathscr Q_r$ is at least ${\cal{O}}(\alpha)$ from Eq.~\eqref{eq:meckq}.
 By choosing appropriate initial conditions, like in the Chandrasekhar problem, we can set $\Psi^{(0)}=\Delta s^{(0)}=0$.
 This leads to Eq.~\eqref{eq:bigg2}, which reduces to simply the Chandrasekhar problem of Eq.~\eqref{eq:chandra}, as expected.
 The solution to this problem was already presented in Eq.~\eqref{eq:eigenexpand}, and we will label the eigenfrequencies and eigenvectors by $\omega_j^{(0)}$ and $\phi_j^{(0)}$ respectively.

 Moving on to first order in $\alpha$, the expressions for $\partial_t\Psi^{(1)}$ and $\partial_t\Delta s^{(1)}$ will be proportional to $\Delta\mathscr Q_r^{(1)}$, which can be obtained by just evaluating Eq.~\eqref{eq:meckq} at first order, to find